mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RTP timestamp and the number of packets and octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize streams.
 QUIC cannot provide a similar control information, since it does not know about RTP timestamps.
-A QUIC receiver can also not calculate the packet or octet counts, since it does not know about lost datagrams.
+Nor can a QUIC receiver calculate the packet or octet counts, since it does not know about lost datagrams.
 Thus, sender reports are required in RTP over QUIC to synchronize streams at the receiver.
-The sender reports SHOULD not contain any receiver report blocks, as the information can be infered from the QUIC transport as explained in the previous section.
+The sender reports SHOULD not contain any receiver report blocks, as the information can be inferred from the QUIC transport as explained in the previous section.

 Next to carrying transmission statistics, RTCP packets can contain application